Darul Ma'arif Al-Islamia: Academics

 Jamia Darul Ma'arif offers the students Islamic education from the very initial stage up to the highest level.
 Besides Islamic knowledge it also teaches the student modern knowledge in subjects like English and Bengali languages, mathematics, geography, history, social science and general science up to secondary level.

-It also offers specialization (equivalent to PhD) in Islamic studies to students who successfully complete Takmil (MA).
+It also offers specialization in Islamic studies and jurisprudence to students who successfully complete Takmil (MA).

-Departments
+College and departments

-The Jamiah has the following departments:
+The jamiah has the following departments: